abhinavpra/pro2/README.md

 * This project deals with real time ticket booking.
 * user/costumer has to input some basic detalis as name and gender etc.
-* Then user is provide available timmings for specific date city and all.
+* Then user is provided available timmings for specific date city and all.
 * The tkinter library is used to book the seat number in bus(which is GUI).
-* And at last the user is provide the copy of ticket with details.
+* And at last the user is provided the copy of ticket with details.